Skip to main content

 4 · Generate baseline features

-• Demographics: age and sex (from patients)
+• Demographics: age and sex

 Output:

-• lung_baseline.csv — one row per patient with these features
+• lung_baseline.csv — baseline features per patient

-5 · Merge & analyze
+5 · Merge & analyse

 Output: